Psychology Honors Research Mentorship Program

 During the sophomore year, students begin working in their chosen lab during autumn semester.
 In May, students travel to the Midwestern Psychological Association’s annual conference in Chicago, Illinois, to see firsthand how research knowledge is communicated through symposia and posters.
 The goal of the sophomore year is to become acclimated to the research process and begin preparations for the Honors Thesis during the junior year.

-In autumn of the junior year, students enroll in the first term of the Honors Thesis course (4999.01H) and begin working on their Honors Thesis.
-During the junior year, students are expected to complete their Honors Thesis with their research mentor (enrolling in 4999.02H in SP).
+In spring of the junior year, students enroll in the first term of the Honors Thesis course (4999.01H) and begin working on their Honors Thesis.
+During the junior year, students are expected to complete their Honors Thesis with their research mentor (enrolling in 4999.02H in spring of senior year).
 In the spring semester, students will present their research at the Denman Research Forum and the Midwestern Psychology Association annual conference.